Pupppppxz/Pupppppxz/README.md

 - :seedling: Exploring Technical Content Writing. -->

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I solve problems on LeetCode and Programming.in.th

 <hr />